aleleonian/x-video-downloader-chrome-extension/README.md

 npm install
 node server.js
 ```
-_(Make sure you update `.env` including data for these variables: CHROME_EXTENSION_ID and
+_(Make sure you update `.env` including data for these variables: HOST_ADDRESS, PORT.
+The contents of HOST_ADDRESS is the host where the backend is going to run on.
+If you're running it on your machine, it's localhost.
+PORT is the port where the app will be listening to.
+Defaults to 3003.)_
-PUBLIC_HOST_ADDRESS.
-To know the contents of the first one, check the id of this chrome extension in chrome://extensions/ and for the second one, use the word localhost)_

 3. **Set the backend in the extension settings**: